anbuchelva/blog/source/_posts/good-bye-sutherland.md

 There are important people who I interacted on daily basis during Manpower Planning phase.
 I would like to thank them for making my days much easier.
 [Mithun Mukunthan](https://www.linkedin.com/in/mithun-mukundan-27839a1/), [Angelina Michael](https://www.linkedin.com/in/angelina-michael-3060044/), [Muralidhur KV](https://www.linkedin.com/in/muralidhur-katrapati-79578a7/), [Balachandar Selvaraj](https://www.linkedin.com/in/balachandar-selvaraj-b31aa728/), [Balaji Selvanambi](https://www.linkedin.com/in/balajiselvanambi/), [Rudra Gunaseelan](https://www.linkedin.com/in/rudra-gunaseelan-a32415b/), [Sukesh Telang](https://www.linkedin.com/in/sukesh-telang-395a85108/), [Amit Bhan](https://www.linkedin.com/in/amit-bhan-729a9313/), [Sandhya Rani](https://www.linkedin.com/in/sandhya-rani-ss-4222148b/).
 I'm glad to working with you all.

-I made few life time friends here, Muthu, Vinoth, Jai, Vijay, Riyaz, Ramky, Samy, Bala, Mani.
+I made few life time friends here, Muthu, Vinoth, Jai, Vijay, Riyaz, Ramky, Samy, Renga, Bala, Mani.
 It was fun working with you guys!

 ### BI-EPM Team